eriksjolund/podman/docs/source/markdown/podman.1.md

 #### **--volumepath**=*value*

-Volume directory where builtin volume information is stored (default: "/var/lib/containers/storage/volumes" for UID 0, "$HOME/.local/share/containers/storage/volumes" for other users).
+Volume directory where built-in volume information is stored (default: "/var/lib/containers/storage/volumes" for UID 0, "$HOME/.local/share/containers/storage/volumes" for other users).
 Default volume path can be overridden in `containers.conf`.

 ## Environment Variables